Tech Support Scams

 - Run current versions of anti-virus software on your computer.
 There are legitimate pop-ups from your security software to do things like update your operating system.
 But do not trust any pop ups telling you to call a number because of a computer problem.

-- Do not be pressured into purchasing software or computer services.
+- Do not be pressured into buying software or computer services.
 Do your own research.
-You can always do a web search with the name of the software and the word “reviews.”
-Only purchase consumer software from known and trusted sources.
+You can always do an internet search with the name of the software and the word “reviews.”
+Only buy consumer software from known and trusted sources.

-- Do not rely on caller ID alone to authenticate a caller.
-Criminals know how to manipulate caller ID systems to make it appear they are calling from a local or legitimate number.
-If you’re concerned about your computer, call your security software company directly by finding the company’s contact information online, on a software package, or on your receipt.
+- Do not rely on caller ID.
+Scammers know how to change the name and number listed on the caller ID system to make it look like they are calling from a real business.
+If you’re worried about your computer, call your security software company directly by finding the company’s contact information online, on a software package, or on your receipt.

 - Never give out any of your passwords.
-No legitimate company requests your password.
+No honest company requests your password.

 - Change your browser settings to block pop-ups from unfamiliar websites.
-If you see a pop-up alert, don’t click on it and don’t call any of the phone numbers listed on the pop-up.
-If you encounter an unwanted pop-up window, you can close your internet browser by following these steps:
+If you see a pop-up alert, don’t click on it and don’t call any of the phone numbers listed.
+If you see an unwanted pop-up window, you can close your internet browser by following these steps:

 - Windows users: You can close your browser by using the Task Manager.
 Press Ctrl+Alt+Del and click on Task Manager, or simply press on Ctrl+Shift+Esc.
 Select your web browser and click on “End Task.”